wormi4ok/evernote2md/README.md

 * Converts attachments to files ( two directories will be created: `image` for images and `file` for other attachments e.g. pdf files )
 * Retains correct links to attachments
-* Inserts Evernote tags in notes as text entries
+* Inserts Evernote tags in notes as text entries with customizable formatting
 * Shows highlighted Evernote text
 * Sets file created and modified date equal to the note attributes